Journal of Adolescent & Adult Literacy

 The Journal of Adolescent & Adult Literacy is a peer-reviewed academic journal published six times per year by Wiley-Blackwell.
-The current editors are Kathleen A. Hinchman (Syracuse University) and Kelly Chandler-Olcott (Syracuse University).
+The current editors are Journal of Adolescent & Adult Literacy is currently edited by Judith Franzak, Koomi Kim, and Heather Porter (Vols.
+65–68) of Salisbury University.
 The journal is one of three journals published on behalf of the International Literacy Association.
 The journal covers "practical, classroom-tested ideas grounded in research and theory."
 The Journal of Adolescent & Adult Literacy was first printed under the title Journal of Developmental Reading in 1957, but the name was changed to the Journal of Reading (ISSN 0022-4103) in 1964 starting with Volume 8.
 The name was changed again in 1995 to the current title.

 According to the Journal Citation Reports, the journal has a 2011 impact factor of 0.728, ranking it 102nd out of 203 journals in the category "Education & Educational Research".